AdobeDocs/experience-manager-forms-cloud-service.en/help/custom-submit-action-form.md

    %>
    ```

-   Select the action in the adaptive form.
+   Select the action in the Adaptive Form.
 The action sends an email and stores the data.

 -->